BD-Python/code-examples-python/README.md

 ## Introduction

-This repo is a Python 3 application that supports the following authentication workflows:
+This repo is a Python 3 application that supports the following authentication workflows: test

 * Authentication with DocuSign via [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode).
 When the token expires, the user is asked to re-authenticate.
 The refresh token is not used.